numpy/numpy/doc/neps/nep-0036-fair-play.rst

 In the months that followed, several conversations were had with the entity involved, and a better understanding emerged of needs on either side.
-The entity agreed to publish the patches made against Python, and a special label was added on the NumPy issue tracker to identify issues pertaining to this specific distribution.
+The entity agreed to publish the patches made against NumPy, and a special label was added on the NumPy issue tracker to identify issues pertaining to this specific distribution.